Moshes-Abraham/clasp-wiki/Manual.md

 ## Processes

 A process is a Lisp object representing a distinct thread of execution.
 Each process evaluates a call to a Lisp function, and exits when that call would finally return values.
 Processes have names for debugging purposes.
-Processes are "enabled" if they have begun evaluating, "suspended" if that evaluation has been paused by `process-suspend`, and otherwise "active".
+Processes are "nascent" or "not yet started" if they haven't yet begun evaluating, "active" if they have begun evaluating, "suspended" if that evaluation has been paused by `process-suspend`, and "exited" if they have finished evaluation (normally or by aborting).

-Processes have type `process`. `make-process` creates a new process but does not enable it. `process-enable` enables a process, and `process-run-function` both creates and enables a process.
-The name of a process can be retrieved with `process-name`. `process-active-p` can be used to query whether a process is active. `process-suspend`, `process-resume`, `interrupt-process`, and `process-kill` interfere with a process's evaluation. `process-join` waits until a process until it completes, and then returns the values its function returned. `all-processes` gets a list of all enabled processes.
+Processes have type `process`. `make-process` creates a new process but does not start it. `process-start` enables a process, and `process-run-function` both creates and enables a process.
+The name of a process can be retrieved with `process-name`. `process-active-p` can be used to query whether a process is active. `process-suspend`, `process-resume`, `interrupt-process`, and `process-kill` interfere with a process's evaluation. `process-join` waits until a process until it completes, and then returns the values its function returned, or signals an error of type `process-join-error` if the process ended abnormally.
+Within a process, `exit-process` can be used to end the process's evaluation immediately, and `abort-process` to do so abnormally; in either case the dynamic environment is properly unwound. `all-processes` gets a list of all enabled processes.
 The variable `*current-process*` is bound in any process to that process.
 Consult the docstrings of these functions for more information.

 ## Special variables